-Hopefully, the parents are asking “Why do they have my child throwing embers at this house?” presenting a valuable teachable moment.
-This is a great time for The Ember House attendee to hand out the Be Ember Aware publication and discuss ember preparedness with the adults.
+Hopefully, the parents are asking “Why do they have my child throwing beanbag embers at this house?” which presents a valuable teachable moment.
+This is a great time to hand out the Be Ember Aware! publication and discuss ember preparedness with the adults.

 - Construction Plans and Set-up Instructions – Ember House I